kniffin11/kniffin11/README.md

 - 👋 Hi, I’m Sam Kniffin
 - 🌱 I’m currently looking for an entry level software engineering or full stack developer position
-- ✈️ I aspire to develop code with impact, to create a better future by making and improving new technologies that give hugely improved accessability, a more reliable and higher quality user experience, and an easier way to companies to manage their data
-- ☁️ My long term goal is to become a cloud developer, to be a part of the future of tech regarding accessability, scalability, and reliability.
+- ☁️ My goal is to become a cloud developer due to my passion for developing code with impact for our future.
+I aspire to create new and improve existing technologies that increase accessability, scalability, reliability, and the quality of both the developer and user experience.
 - 📫 How to reach me kniffin29@gmail.com

 💻 Languages: JavaScript, Python, Java, C++, HTML, CSS, Matlab, and C# is in progress.